- Part Three of Article 162 of the Russian Criminal Code (robbery)

 days in custody

 On August 12, 2014, Serhiy Lytvynov left for Russia’s Rostov Oblast for medical treatment because he needed an urgent dental surgery.
 All the medical facilities in Luhansk Oblast close to his village were inaccessible due to the hostilities.
 Lytvynov stayed in a Russian hospital for several days together with the militants of the so-called ‘LNR’/‘DNR,’ who had fought against Ukraine in Donbas.
 Serhiy allegedly told them about his ‘membership’ of a Ukrainian volunteer battalion.
-On August 21, 2014, he was taken away of the hospital by unknown masked persons and delivered to the Rostov Oblast Department of Control over Organized Crime.
+On August 21, 2014, he was taken away from the hospital by unknown masked persons and delivered to the Rostov Oblast Department of Control over Organized Crime.

 In the course of the investigation, Lytvynov ‘acknowledged his guilt’ of killing civilians in East Ukraine, namely the murders of thirty men, rape and murders of eight women and a 12-year-old girl.
 Lytvynov also ‘confirmed’ that he allegedly got the orders from the commanders of the Ukrainian battalion Dnipro-1, and those orders were aimed “exclusively at the deterioration of the demographic situation amidst the Russian-speaking population.”
 The soldiers of the battalion were supposedly paid monetary rewards as incentives “depending on the number of people killed during clean-up operations” from the private funds of Dnipropetrovsk governor Ihor Kolomoyskyi.
 According to the case materials, Kolomoyskyi ‘personally brought the money to the soldiers.’
 The complex of crimes Lytvynov was charged with could cost him life imprisonment.